 Recognizing the early signs of ulcerative colitis is key to timely management.
 Common symptoms include persistent diarrhea, abdominal pain, blood in the stool, fatigue, and unintended weight loss.2 These symptoms can range from mild to severe and may develop gradually or come on suddenly.

 However, symptoms alone cannot diagnose UC; medical evaluation is necessary.
-Online platforms are a great resource for understanding these symptoms in more depth, offering a broader perspective on how UC affects individuals differently.
+Various platforms are a great resource for understanding these symptoms in more depth, offering a broader perspective on how UC affects individuals differently.

 Management and Treatment Options